The Ultimate Guide to: The Quilter Nations Series

 - Capacity: 72,698

 The Stadio Olimpico, located in the heart of Rome, is Italy’s national stadium and one of the most historic venues in world rugby.
-It’s known not only for hosting Autumn Nations Series fixtures but also as a key venue for football and other major sporting events, including the Olympics and FIFA World Cup.
+It’s known not only for hosting Quilter Nations Series fixtures but also as a key venue for football and other major sporting events, including the Olympics and FIFA World Cup.
 With its incredible architecture and stunning surroundings, the stadium offers a unique atmosphere that blends the passion of Italian rugby fans with the grandeur of Rome’s sporting heritage.
 Watching a match here is an unforgettable experience, especially with the backdrop of the Eternal City.

 Stade de France (Paris, France)